Decoding China: Striving for a new world order – DW – 07/05/2024

 The United Nations and the European Union classified the TIP as a terrorist organization in 2002.

-The jihadists are also active in Central Asia, Afghanistan and Pakistan, a region considered a hub for many radical militant organizations.
+The jihadis are also active in Central Asia, Afghanistan and Pakistan, a region considered a hub for many radical militant organizations.

 'Against outside interference'